Supreme Court skeptical of Biden’s workplace vaccine rule - NewsBreak

 The court’s three liberal justices suggested support for the employer rule.
 Justice Elena Kagan said officials have shown “quite clearly that no other policy will prevent sickness and death to anywhere like the degree that this one will.”
 And Justice Stephen Breyer said he found it “unbelievable” that it could be in the “public interest” to put that rule on hold.
 He said that on Thursday there were some 750,000 new cases in the country and that hospitals are full.

 Beginning Monday, unvaccinated employees in big companies are supposed to wear masks at work, unless the court blocks enforcement.
-But testing requirements and potential fines for employers don't kick in until February.
+Testing requirements and potential fines for employers don’t kick in until February.

 Legal challenges to the policies from Republican-led states and business groups are in their early stages, but the outcome at the high court probably will determine the fate of vaccine requirements affecting more than 80 million people.

-Note: This story has been corrected to say that one-third of those fully vaccinated have also received boosters.Copyright 2022 Nexstar Media Inc. All rights reserved.
-This material may not be published, broadcast, rewritten, or redistributed.